emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 <https://developer.chrome.com/blog/wasm-debugging-2020/>`_ for the details.

-.. _handling-c-exceptions-from-javascript:

-Handling C++ exceptions from JavaScript
+Handling C++ Exceptions from JavaScript
 =======================================

 See :ref:`handling-c-exceptions-from-javascript`.